Everyone’s trying to make

 When you make it easy for search engines to find you, your odds of ranking on page one of Google improve.
 Craft short, keyword-rich URLs, eye-catching headlines, image alt text, and meta descriptions.

 Then, head to Google Analytics > Acquisition > All Traffic > Source Medium to see your top traffic sources.
-From here, either double down on what’s working or discover another channel to invest time and resources.
+Then, double down on what’s working or discover another channel to invest time and resources.

 You’ll need to join affiliate programs of the brands you promote to earn commissions.
 You can find these programs with a simple Google search.